gpx-interviews/data-scientist-2025/question_2/question_2_readme.md

 - hour (string as 01, 02, 03, etc)
 - tonnes_co2e_per_kwh (float)

+You'll also need the data that is available in `question_2/data`.

 The CSV must be sorted by year, month, day, hour in ascending order.

 ## Tests